Priority-Thinking/QlikView-Report-Generator/README.md

 The Report Generator bridges QlikView Personal Edition (Desktop) 12.0, which can be downloaded here: http://www.qlik.com/products, and Microsoft Word to facilitate the automatic copy/pasting of charts and objects into tagged locations in the Word document while making specified selections in the QlikView engine.
 The intent is that a user creates a Word template and a QikView chart repository in order to run small batches of custom reports on a Windows machine.

+## Why Would I Use This?

+The main benefits of this project compared to QlikView's built in reporting and Qlik NPrinting is threefold; it's free, it's open source, and it works with QlikView Personal Edition.
+This project was developed for the specific needs of our organization (which is why it outputs a Word document), and we encourage other developers to add features to fit their own needs.
+For instance, our organization has developed a "Report Generator Server" project which allows us to automatically email reports on a schedule or when a request is sent to the server.
+By no means are we attempting to compete with Qlik's existing methods of report generation.
+We are simply trying to build a flexible, developer-friendly project for the Qlik Community.

 ## Getting Started

 To simply run the application, open the ReportGeneratorSetup/Debug folder in the main project and download and run the ReportGeneratorSetup.msi (Windows Installer Package) file.
 This will create a program called "Report Generator (Active)".
 Download the entire project if you wish to contribute features and ideas.
 Don't hesistate to contact us directly!